 Curb Appeal is Just as Important:

 - When arriving, the driveway, gardens, and overall look of the property are the first impression to potential buyers.

 - Once the snow melts, make sure that there was nothing hiding on the lawn all winter, put all tools and equipment away (either in the garage, shed or a storage unit) and make sure everything is in tip-top shape.

 Rent a Self-Storage Unit: If you can’t seem to find the space to store your belongings at home, we can help!
-If you have questions about our storage unit rentals or would like a tour, call or email us.
+If you have questions about our storage unit rentals or would like a tour, call, text or email us.